Why is the temperature fluctuating in my cooling equipment?

 Although the temperature of the goods in the equipment may not be outside the specified limits, it is still advisable to adjust the equipment.
 The adjustment can be done by slowly adjusting the cooling setting and wait for a minimum of 2 hours.
 Then look at what effect this had, and re-adjust if necessary.
 This ensures that the adjustment has not been too extreme.
 Always check again after 1-2 days to ensure that the equipment is still set correctly.

 Additionally, take note of where the temperature monitors are located in the equipment since some areas may be warmer or colder than the rest of the equipment.
-Read our article about mapping to learn more about this.
+Read our article about temperature mapping to learn more about this.

 Equipment sometimes has temperature fluctuations that do not follow the graphs above.
 We have included some of the most common ones here.

 Some types of equipment have a built-in feature where they regularly raise the temperature for a short period of time (typically every 6 and 24 hours).
-This function removes ice from the heat sink in order to optimize the efficiency of the equipment both in terms of cooling and power consumption.
+This function removes ice from the heat sink in order to optimise the efficiency of the equipment both in terms of cooling and power consumption.

 An example of defrosting can be seen below: